Surgical Technology (SUR)

 SUR 2430 Surgical Procedures I 6 Credit Hours

-Prerequisite: Acceptance to the Surgical Technology Program and completion of SUR 1500 and SUR 2410; or consent of instructor.
+Prerequisite: Acceptance to the Surgical Technology Program and completion of SUR 1500 SUR 2410 SUR 2411 or consent of instructor.

 Note: Prerequisites for courses in this department are not automatically waived for College Guest students and students with a bachelor's degree or higher from a U.S. institution.